Jacckii/SignalDigitization/README.md

 This will output 2 files
 `index.js` and `index.wasm`

-now all you need is to coppy those 2 files and `index.html` that can be found in root directory of this repo on some web server with apache or nginx.
+Now, all you need is to copy those 2 files and `index.html` that can be found in the root directory of this repo to some web server with Apache or Nginx.

+### Web assembly using GitHub workflow actions and GitHub pages:
+All you need is to:
+1. Fork this repo
+2. run the Build and deploy action pre-configured in this repo
+3. Configure GitHub Pages if they're not pre-configured already, or copy output of the gh-pages branch and upload it on Apache or Nginx server.